Perkedel/Lah-Mboh/docs/Tutorial/Irrelevant/SurvivalKit.md

     - [Isopropyl Alcohol](https://en.wikipedia.org/wiki/Isopropyl_alcohol) to sterilize stuffs
     - Betadine or anything Iodine
     - Painkiller & Anesthetics
-- Weapons.
-Note, these type of things were never found besides video games
+- Weapons. **Note**, these type of things were never found besides video games & few military agencies
     - Ammos & guns for it
-    - Flare kit (actually this one exists in packs found IRL).
+    - Flare kit (**actually this one mostly could exists in packs found on civillian packs too**).
 Flare gun & shots for it for calling your survivors or attention diversion.
     - Melee.
 Knifes / Bayonette, garotte.
-Actually, *non-weaponized* knives are legal for IRL distribution.
+Actually, *non-weaponized* knives are legal for IRL distribution, so **such knives maybe found in civillian packs**.

 ## Sauces